liufei2008/LGUI_Document_Source/Manual/ReleaseNotes/index.md

 ## 2.14.3
 #### Fix:
 SetCustomUIMaterial not working.
+Render order issue.
+RectClip not working in children canvas.
+#### Modify:
+ClipType behaviour: If not use OverrideClipType, then child canvas will use parent's clip parameter.
 ## 2.14.2
 #### Fix:
 SetWidth/SetHeight/SetAnchorOffsetX/SetAnchorOffsetY error when not in preferred anchor mode. eg: SetWidth when HorizontalAnchor is Stretch.